 For this reason DMP will only consider ‘fast-tracking’ applications in exceptional circumstances, and specifically where it is demonstrated that the approval is needed:

-- to address an immediate safety hazard to the community
+- to address an immediate safety hazard

 - to address an error made by DMP in issuing a previous approval.

 Any decision to fast-track an assessment can only be approved by the Executive Director Environment or Director Operations, Environment, and DMP will report within its quarterly performance reports any application where the decision has been ‘fast-tracked’.
 A decision to fast-track assessments will not compromise the quality of the decision made by DMP.

 DMP does not consider that stand by costs being borne by proponents as a result of them mobilising equipment to site in anticipation of an approval as an adequate reason for fast-tracking approvals.

 The timelines applied to applications which are subject to parallel processing remain the same, with the target timeline being the same as for all other applications.
 Read more on parallel processing.